Thomilist/math-converter/userguide.md

 This command sets the output format.
 This is the math format to convert to for use at the destination.

 Command aliases: `o out output`<br>
-Available arguments: `Mathcad mathcad LaTeX Latex latex MathML mathml UnicodeMath unicodemath Unicode unicode`<br>
+Available arguments: `mathcad latex mathml unicodemath unicode`<br>
 Example: `o latex`

 ## Contact